3bsatar/Travelsy/README.md

 ![Static](https://img.shields.io/badge/Website-Static-lightgrey?logo=google-chrome)

 A **responsive travel website** built using **HTML, CSS, and Bootstrap**.
-**Travelsy** helps users explore and learn about **hotels in Egypt’s coastal cities**, including **Hurghada, Sharm El Sheikh, and Dahab**, offering a modern, elegant, and mobile-friendly design to inspire travelers.
+**Travelsy** helps users explore and learn about **hotels in Egypt’s coastal cities**, including **Hurghada, Sharm El Sheikh, New Alamin, and Dahab** offering a modern, elegant, and mobile-friendly design to inspire travelers.

 ## 🛠 Tech Stack
 - **HTML5** — Page structure and semantic content